What are autoimmune blistering diseases in the eye?

 What are the differential diagnoses for autoimmune blistering diseases in the eye?

-Diseases that may have similar ocular manifestations to autoimmune bullous diseases are listed below.
+Diseases that may have similar ocular manifestations to autoimmune bullous diseases include:

 - Ocular trauma/irradiation